 - 2 cups chicken broth (I use this homemade)

-Combine the ground beef, egg, garlic powder, onion powder, 1 tbsp of soy sauce, and 1 tbsp of worcestershire sauce.
+Combine the ground beef, egg, garlic powder, onion powder, 1 tablespoon of soy sauce, and 1 tablespoon of worcestershire sauce.

 Using your hands, form the meat mixture into 8 patties.